TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 Keyboard used: TPS40

-This is subjective, but TacType’s typing sound feels slightly lighter than Cerakey’s.
+In our subjective opinion, TacType’s typing sound feels slightly lighter than Cerakey’s.

 TacType 34